andritianamktech/Quizzer/README.md

 </tr>
 </table>
 </p>

+---
+## Getting Sarted
+This project is built on **MERN** stack, to setup local enviroment follow these steps:

+- clone the repo
+- get inside the repo using `cd Quizzer`
+- install the dependencies `npm i`, this will install the dependency for the nodejs enviorment
+- get inside the client folder `cd client`
+- to install the react dependencies run command `npm i`

+- to run the nodejs dev server run `npm run dev-server`
+- to run the react dev server run `npm run dev-client`

+---

 <b>Update</b><br>
 We will be launching soon our Quizzer API where developers can create their custom experiences for user based on requirements.